 Wellness - the quality or state of being in good health especially as an actively sought goal

-Put it all together, and Divine Interactions Equine Facilitated Wellness, LLC is all about utilizing horses by the grace of God to influence and promote an optimal state of health and wellbeing like people have never experienced before!
+Put it all together, and Divine Interactions Equine Facilitated Wellness, LLC is all about utilizing horses given to us by the grace of God to positively influence and promote a more optimal state of health and wellbeing!

 What is EAP?